burlachenkok/exploring-python3/python3-note.md

     ```bash
     python -c command [arg] ...
     ```
-    It executes the statement(s) in the command, analogous to the shell s `-c` option.
+    It executes the statement(s) in the command, analogous to the shell `-c` option.
 Since Python statements often contain spaces or other characters that are special to the shell, it is usually advised to quote the command.

 4. Some Python modules can be used as scripts.
 These can be invoked using `python -m module [arg] ...`, which executes the source file for the module as if you had spelled out its full name on the command line.